ucphhpc/docker-migrid/doc/source/sections/getting-started/case-studies/rocky8.rst

 compared to our legacy CentOS 7 platforms.

-In the meantime we have added support for Rocky 9 as well and intend to go with that distro for our own sites.
+In the meantime we have added support for Rocky 9 as well and intend to go with that distribution for our own sites.
 So the use of 8 here is mainly historical and not a specific limitation.

 Overview